openequella/openequella.github.io/tutorials/reporting/SchemaDesign.md

 Edalex Reporting database
 =========================

-Edalex have created a tool which addresses all of the issues listed above and gives you a much more intuitive view of your EQUELLA data. &lt;TODO how do they get it?&gt;
+Edalex have created a tool which addresses all of the issues listed above and gives you a much more intuitive view of your EQUELLA data.